AHMAD-ahmad21/asdas/README.md

 ## sky_pulse

-**A Django REST API for fetching current weather and forecast data with JWT authentication.**
+**A Django REST API for fetching real-time weather information and multi-day forecasts based on a provided city or country.**

 ---